Skip to main content

 δ18O values for ice core water samples were easier to interpret than δ18O values for CaCO3 samples since the deposition of ice is a simple physical process compared to the complexity of the deposition of CaCO3 in ocean sediments, which depends on chemical reactions and nonequilibrium processes (as described in Chapter 31).

-Climate scientists can determine and use δ13C values.
+Climate scientists can determine and use δ13C values as well.
 An analogous equation for it is shown below.

 \(